mariaciceri/pin_head_list/docs/README.md

         + Display an alert saying that the list was deleted;
     + Delete confirmation popup No button:
         + Closes the popup window showing whatever is behind;
-    + Save button:
-        + Display an alert saying that the list was saved;
     + My Lists button:
         + Show dropdown menu with all list names created so far;
     + Add button: